-Speaker # & Name Speaker summaries for the public hearing Notes #9 Kiama resident for 15 years. #9 John Greer Kiama resident for 15 years.
-Member of many community groups but speaking as an individual tonight.
-Thanked some previous speakers.
+Table 1 Speaker summaries for the public hearing Speaker # & Name Notes #9 。 Kiama resident for 15 years.
+John Greer Member of many community groups but speaking as an individual tonight. o Thanked some previous speakers.
 Asked that Barroul House and gardens be excluded from the reclassification.
 The historic significance of Barroul House is on par with the memorial arch, post office and old Council Chambers.
 So well maintained and in good condition.
 Has heard of conditions that said Barroul House couldn't be sold for 5 years and now that time is almost up it is not a good look or message to send to prepare for its sale.
 Not State heritage listed so concerned that local heritage listing won't offer good protection.
 If on sold with its R2 zoning future owners may put forward other land use options.
 This land was supposed to be kept by Council - not an anomaly.
 Caveats won't help the building - duty to keep in Council's ownership.
 The community should have been asked expressly about the ownership of Barroul House before the reclassification process (e.g. poll, survey or referendum) Subdividing this building off won't impact Council's bottom line.
 Kendall family of State and Federal significance.
-Provided a copy of supporting materials relating to the historical significance of the site and the Kendall family. #10 Howard R Jones Speaking as an individual (previously a councillor).
-Made a written submission on the planning proposal.
-Interested in the process.
-This is a significant act that the Council is making as reclassification of land can't be reversed easily.
+Provided a copy of supporting materials relating to the historical significance of the site and the Kendall family. #10 Speaking as an individual (previously a councillor).
+Howard R Made a written submission on the planning proposal.
+Jones Interested in the process. ${\circ}$ This is a significant act that the Council is making as reclassification of land can't be reversed easily.
 Council has a moral duty to bring the community along with this and they are failing in their moral duty.
 A number of questions that have not been answered: Is there a public benefit?
-Where is the independent cost/benefit analysis?
-Is there an ideological bias?
+Where is the independent cost/benefit analysis? o Is there an ideological bias?
 How has the loss of social capital been factored into the decision?
+The mount information remains a refidential country to the control of the country o Too much information remains confidential - even though Council did say they would make more information public, such as the Executive